 Building Services Engineers design HVAC systems, electric lighting and power systems, water and gas supplies, and plumbing and drainage systems.

-Food Engineers design and develop equipment and production systems that increase the shelf life of food while maintaining its integrity and nutrition stainless steel tanks.
+Food Engineers design and develop equipment and production systems that increase the shelf life of food while maintaining its integrity and nutrition sometimes using stainless steel tanks.